The Dyrt App | #1 Camping App

 Teklanika River Campground in Alaska’s Denali National Park is No. 1 on the list and has a clear view of Denali, the highest mountain in North America.
 California’s Whitney Portal comes in at No. 6, with Mount Whitney holding the title as the tallest peak in the Lower 48.
 Back at sea level, Hawaii’s Polihale State Park is No. 5 on the list.

-Best Places to Camp Regional Award winners in the Pacific Region, which are based on reviews and ratings from The Dyrt’s vast community of campers.
+Check out these and the rest of this year’s Best Places to Camp Regional Award winners in the Pacific Region, which are based on reviews and ratings from The Dyrt’s vast community of campers.